25 Spiritual Successorship

 25.5 The Branch to Turn Towards

+The last part of the Kitáb-i-Aqdas which describes spiritual successorship is from paragraph 121.
 “When the sea of reunion is stilled, and the Book of Origin reaches its end, turn towards Him whom God has willed, the one who branched from this ancient Root.”
 The letters to Yazd and Zanjan also explain this.
-Baha’u’llah responds clearly to the inquiry:
+Bahá’u’lláh responds clearly to the inquiry:

 “The divine intention refers to His Holiness, the Most Great Branch, and after him, His Holiness, the Most Mighty Branch.
 My spirit, essence, and being are a sacrifice for the dust of their feet.”

-25.6 The Kitab-i-Ahd (The Book of My Covenant)
+25.6 The Kitáb-i-’Ahd (The Book of My Covenant)

-Sadly, these things in the Kitab-i-Ahd did not happen.
+Sadly, these things in the Kitáb-i-’Ahd did not happen.

 25.6.1 The Testament Requires Trusteeship

-As for what you asked about my son, know that if my sons follow God’s laws and do not exceed what has been specified in God’s book, the prevailing, the Ever-Existing, and they command themselves and the servants to do good, and they forbid evil, and they testify to what God has testified in His decisive verses, the conclusive, the definitive, and they believe in whoever God reveals on the day in which the times of the former and the latter are counted, and on it, everyone presents themselves to their Lord, and they will not disagree on God’s command and will not stray from His ordained, written law.
+As for what you asked about my son, know that if my sons follow God’s laws and do not exceed what has been specified in God’s book, the prevailing, the Ever Existing, and they command themselves and the servants to do good, and they forbid evil, and they testify to what God has testified in His decisive verses, the conclusive, the definitive, and they believe in whoever God reveals on the day in which the times of the former and the latter are counted, and on it, everyone presents themselves to their Lord, and they will not disagree on God’s command and will not stray from His ordained, written law.
 Then know that they are leaves of the tree of monotheism and its fruits, and with them, the clouds rain and the clouds lift with grace if you truly believe.
 They are God’s household among you and His family in your midst, and His mercy upon the worlds if you know.
 From them, the breeze of God blows on you, and the winds of dignity and love pass over those close.
 They are God’s pen, His command, and His word among His creatures, and with them, He takes and gives if you understand.
 Through them, the earth has shone with the light of your Lord, and the signs of His grace have appeared to those who do not deny God’s signs.
-However, those who hurt them have hurt me, and those who hurt me have deviated from God’s path, the prevailing, the Ever-Existing.
+However, those who hurt them have hurt me, and those who hurt me have deviated from God’s path, the prevailing, the Ever Existing.
 So, you will find the deviation of the deviators and their arrogance towards us and their transgression against ourselves without clear evidence or a preserved book.

 Say, O people, they are God’s signs among you, beware of arguing with them, or killing them, or be among those who oppress and do not realize.
 They are God’s secret on earth and returned under the hands of the oppressors on this earth that fell behind the elevated mountains.
 All of that was returned to them at the time when they were young in the kingdom, and they had no sin but in the path of God, the Capable, the Powerful, the Mighty, the Beloved, and those from them who appear naturally and God runs from their tongues signs of His power, and he is among those God has chosen for His command.
 There is no god but He, to Him belongs creation and command, and we are all commanded by His command.
-We ask God to make them successful in obeying Him and to provide them with what pleases their hearts and the hearts of those who inherit Paradise from God, the Mighty, the Prevailing, the Ever-Existing.
+We ask God to make them successful in obeying Him and to provide them with what pleases their hearts and the hearts of those who inherit Paradise from God, the Mighty, the Prevailing, the Ever Existing.

 25.7 The Path Forward

 There are many roles we may take on as trustees.
 We can serve as scholars, we can organize remembrance services and the melodious recitation of the verses of God, we can promote our Holy Days and festivals, and we can nurture each other’s path.
 We can manage endowments for the needy, and strive for the elevated places of the Cause.
 The possibilities are endless as long as you believe.
+In this sense, the work of achieving true liberation is not postponed to a future age.
+It is built through local responsibility and faithful action.